Foods for More Energy

 balanced and prevents the sudden drops that make you sleepy or irritable.
 Nuts

 improve concentration and keep hunger away for longer.
-Lean proteins like eggs
+Lean proteins like eggs, fish, chicken, beans, tofu, and lentils help your muscles recover and stay strong.

-When your muscles feel supported your whole body feels more stable and active.
+When your muscles feel supported, your whole body feels more stable and active.

 Hydration is a huge